 Here are important factors to consider in making your decision.

+1. Can the contractor work in your state?
 In most cases contracting licenses don't transfer from one state to another although a few states have reciprocity agreements.
 An Arizona contractor, for example, can apply in Nevada, California and Utah, as all three states have reciprocal agreements.
 Unfortunately this is rarely the case.
 More likely, if you select an out-of-state GC, the contractor will need to register as a foreign corporation with local tax, insurance and worker's compensation issues to work through.
 While that may seem like miles of red tape, for an experienced contractor it is simply the cost of doing business and they will have already researched the requirements before they bid.

+2. Is the hotel responsible for housing the contractor's team?
 Hotel floors are usually taken out of commission during renovation, one floor after another.
 Once a floor is finished it is returned to inventory until the entire hotel is complete.
 Since rooms on the floor being renovated aren’t being sold anyway, out-of-state contractors often negotiate with hotel owners to keep their team at the hotel in these unoccupied rooms.

+3. Who is responsible for meeting local building codes?
 Whether the project is local or out-of-state, the architect and project manager, working together, are usually the people responsible for communicating with the various governing factions at each step of the renovation project and monitoring that all work is being performed in accordance with applicable codes.
 In more complex situations, often encountered in major metropolitan cities, an expediter will be hired to speed up the code and licensing process.

+4. How does the out-of-state GC vet local sub-contractors?
 A general contractor who has renovated hotels across the country should have several successful ways to vet local sub-contractors.

 Part of vetting subcontractors is to reach out to local material suppliers, find out who their larger commercial contractors are and whether they have a good pay history.
 Also look for subcontractors that are accustomed to working within operating facilities, such as hotels.